genrev09/-Implement-A-Multiplication-Table-2019-6-13-6-57-40-397/README.md

 * Please define all the methods according to your task diagram.
 * Please write down a test case using *given...when...then* pattern for a leaf block.
 Then implement the block to pass the test.
 * Please continue doing this work until all the requirement has been fulfilled.,

+Given: startNum, endNum
+When: IsStartNumLessThanOrEqualEndNum (startNum,endNum)
+Then: Boolean must be returned (if start number is really less than or equal end number)

+Given: startNum(equal to endNum), endNum
+When: IsStartNumLessThanOrEqualEndNum (startNum,endNum)
+Then: Boolean must be returned (if start number is really less than or equal end number)

+Given: startNum(greater than endNum), endNum
+When: IsStartNumLessThanOrEqualEndNum (startNum,endNum)
+Then: false must be returned since start number is greater than end number.

+Given: startNum, endNum
+When: IsStartNumAndEndNumBetweenRange (startNum, endNum)
+Then: Boolean must be returned (if startNum and endNum really is in between the range)

+Given: startNum, endNum (above range)
+When: IsStartNumAndEndNumBetweenRange (startNum, endNum)
+Then: false must be returned since end number is above range

+Given: startNum(less than range), endNum
+When: IsStartNumAndEndNumBetweenRange (startNum, endNum)
+Then: false must be returned since start number is less than range

+Given: startNum(greater than endNum), endNum
+When: CreateMultiplyTable (startNum, endNum)
+Then: null must be returned since startNum is greater than endNum

+Given: startNum(not within range), endNum
+When: CreateMultiplyTable (startNum, endNum)
+Then: "Start Number or End Number not within 1 to 1000" message must be prompted since start number is not within the range

+Given: startNum, endNum
+When: CreateMultiplyTable (startNum, endNum)
+Then: a String of multiply table must be returned